KarstensLab/microshades/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 The microshades R package is designed to provide custom color shading palettes that improve accessibility and data organization.
 Approximately 300 million people in the world have Color Vision Deficiency (CVD), which is comparable to the most recent estimate of the US population.
 When creating figures and graphics that use color, it is important to consider that individuals with CVD will interact with this material, and may not perceive all of the information tied to the colors correctly.

-This package includes two crafted color palettes, microshades\_cvd\_palettes and microshades\_palettes.
-Each color palette contains six base colors with five incremental light to dark shades, for a total of 30 available colors per palette type that can be directly applied to any plot.
-The microshades\_cvd\_palettes contain colors that are universally CVD friendly.
-The individual microshades\_palettes are CVD friendly, but when used in conjunction with multiple microshades\_palettes, are not universally accessible.

-In addition to color palettes, this package can also be used in conjunction with the R package phyloseq to enhance microbiome data visualization.
-The microshades functions create stacked bar plots from phyloseq objects, color organized by a data-driven hierarchy.
-The accessibility and advanced color organization features described help data reviewers and consumers notice visual patterns and trends easier.
+This package includes carefully crafted palettes that improve CVD accessibility and may be applied to any plot.
+Additionally, there are functions to apply microshades palettes to microbiome data in a color-oriented orginazation.

 Please visit our [website](https://karstenslab.github.io/microshades) to learn more about microshades.